“Charming cardamom plantation retreat for walkers and nature-lovers, high on the emerald slopes of the Western Ghats”

 Breakfasts start with papaya or mussambi (tangy yellow orange) juice, followed by a spicy south Indian kick-starter or Western comforts such as cereals, toast and jam and fry-ups.

 Dinner, served in the wooden-raftered Barn Restaurant, is table d’hote rather than à la carte, with a variety of tasty meat and vegetable curries or continental dishes.
 Specialties include mollie, a Syrian-Christian delicacy of fish cooked in fresh coconut milk, and a knock-out pork vindaloo.

 Lunch of sandwiches, Keralan curries and desserts is available at any time of the day.
 There is also a thatched tea hut for afternoon snacks, plus a barbecue space under the massive garden boulder for feasting on flame-grilled meats, fish and vegetables.

 - Vegetarian menu

-- For early risers there is a guided early morning trek, winding up through the tea bushes to the top of Chokkan Mudi, which stands at 2,500m overlooking the estate.
-You can also stroll through the woods to Attukadu Waterfall for a picnic (allow 4 hours) or climb up into the mountains for views of the colonial town of Munnar
+- For early risers, the guided early morning trek winds up through the tea bushes to the top of Chokkan Mudi, 2,500m above the estate.
+You can also take a woodland stroll to Attukadu Waterfall for a picnic (allow 4 hours) or climb up into the mountains for views of the colonial town of Munnar

 - Visit one of the tea museums and factories in the Tata tea country, where the history, processing and art of making a cup of tea are all revealed